 We now recall the weak group inverse \cite{weakg} of $a$ in a proper $*$-ring.

 \begin{definition}{\rm\cite{weakg}} Let $a\in\R$.
 Then an element $y\in\R$ is called the weak group inverse of $a$ if it satisfies

-The smallest positive integer $k$ for which \eqref{eqwg} holds, is called the index of $a$ (weak group index) and it is denoted by $\ind_{wg}(a)$.
-The weak group inverse of an element is represented by $a^{\textup{\textcircled{w}}}$ and a set of weak group invertible elements is denoted by $\R^{\textup{\textcircled{w}}}$. \end{definition}
+The smallest positive integer $k$ for which \eqref{eqwg} holds, is called the index of $a$ (weak group index) and is denoted by $\ind_{wg}(a)$.
+The weak group inverse of an element is represented by $a^{\textup{\textcircled{w}}}$ and the set of weak group invertible elements is denoted by $\R^{\textup{\textcircled{w}}}$. \end{definition}

-A relation between a group inverse and a weak group inverse is discussed in \cite{weakg} and presented below.
+The relationship between the group inverse and weak group inverse is discussed in \cite{weakg} and presented below.